Monster.com: History

 In February 2010, Monster acquired Yahoo HotJobs for $225 million and then integrated it into the Monster.com website.

 In 2011, Monster launched mobile apps.

 In the first quarter of 2014, Monster relocated its headquarters from Maynard, Massachusetts to Weston Corporate Center in Weston, Massachusetts.

 In February 2014, Monster acquired TalentBin, a talent search engine, and Gozaik, a developer of social jobs aggregation and distribution technology.

 In November 2014, Iannuzzi resigned under pressure after focusing on profits but failing to produce any.

 In June 2016, Monster.com acquired Jobr, a job search mobile app, for $12.5 million.

 In August 2016, Monster was acquired by Randstad NV, a multinational human resources and recruitment specialist, for $429 million in cash.

 In January 2018, Quess acquired Monster's business in India, SE Asia and the Middle East.
 In November 2022, the name of this business was changed to Foundit, and the website became a talent management platform in the Asia-Pacific and the Middle East regions.

 In September 2024, Monster merged with CareerBuilder, and funds managed by Apollo Global Management became the majority owner of the websites.

 On June 24, 2025, CareerBuilder + Monster filed for Chapter 11 bankruptcy protection in an effort to facilitate a sale of its job board operations to JobGet.
 The company's software services business for federal and state governments are to be sold to Canadian software company Valsoft, while military.com and fastweb.com are to be sold to Canadian media company Valnet.
 The company listed assets between $50 million and $100 million, and liabilities between $100 million and $500 million.

 However, in July/August 2025, BOLD won the final bid of $28.4 million.

+In 2026, Monster launched a free resume builder and resume templates.